 Ahead of us is another session in the series of regular meetings with bar literature expert Tomáš Mozr!

-You will learn about this and much more when you join us on June 24, 2025!
+You will learn about this and much more when you join us on November 25, 2025!

 Everyone who wants to explore the secrets of the world of cocktails and bar culture is cordially invited, and this unique event is open to everyone for FREE!
 And that’s why you really shouldn’t miss this event!